TRENT PARKE: WW1 AVENUE OF HONOUR

 Part of PHOTO 2021, a new international festival of photography.

-Image: Trent Parke, Gunner Joseph Roy Kinsman 34405, 24th Field Artillery Brigade, The Avenue of Honour, Ballarat, Victoria, Australia, 2014, from WWI Avenue of Honour series. pigment print on paper.
+Image: Trent Parke, Acting Bombardier Joseph Roy Kinsman 34405, 24th Field Artillery Brigade, The Avenue of Honour, Ballarat, Victoria, Australia, 2014, from WWI Avenue of Honour series. pigment print on paper.
 Purchased with funds from the Hilton White Bequest.
 Collection of the Art Gallery of Ballarat. © the artist and Hugo Michell Gallery

 & OPENING HOURS